JanHerca/urantiapedia/output/wikijs/en/article/Mary_Daly/On_Deity_and_Gender.md

 Feminism has two faces.
 One face claims equal dignity for women and men and seeks fairness for women in the public sphere along with the continued development of protection and care in the realm of the family.
 The Urantia revelation endorses this program only remarking that full social equality must await the end of war because women cannot compete in this endeavor without sacrificing their gains in the family realm.

 The other face of feminism seeks to bolster the claims of gender equality with spurious assertions of sameness that have no basis in either science or spirituality and that frequently run contrary to the best interests of the family.
 About this face _The Urantia Book_ has strong words: _Woman has finally won recognition, dignity, independence, equality and education; but will she prove worthy of all this new and unprecedented accomplishment?
 Will modern woman respond to this great achievement of social liberation with idleness, indifference, barrenness, and infidelity?
-Today, in the twentieth century, woman is undergoing the crucial test of her long world existence_. ([UB 84:5.10](/en/The_Urantia_Book/84#p5_10))
+Today, in the twentieth century, woman is undergoing the crucial test of her long world existence_. (<a id="a75_677"></a>[UB 84:5.10](/en/The_Urantia_Book/84#p5_10))

 The Pope could have used that line in his encyclical Humanae Vitae!